LucasDelfino92/morrowindsharp/main.md

   Enables death by hunger and thirst; disables potion hydration; slows down tiredness rate by 20%.
 - [ ] 05 Controlled Consumption
   Sets the consumption module to Vanilla NPC Style (Necro Edit).
-- [ ] 05 Map and Compass
-  Disables the local and world maps in favor of the new compass and paper maps; reduces max zoom magnification; selects the Vvardenfell world map by default.
 - [ ] 06 Let There Be Darkness
   Sets the cell lighting overrides to use True Lights and Darkness'; comments out a line in the **main.lua** to disable the Lighting Preview feature in order to increase compatibility with **Security Enhanced**.
 - [ ] 06 Watch the Skies